|Main Duck Island Direct from Wolfe South Bay Long Point Smitty Bay Halfmoon Bay|

 The marina has a floating TIRE BREAKWATER which give fair protection from waves and wakes yet allows a mysterious current to keep the water inside clean and fresh.
 The Entrance is marked by red and green lighted markers= while there are flashing markers situated on top of the floating breakwater, which may be somewhat difficult to distinguish in some weather conditions.
 You should be aware that the entrance channel is narrow at this writing, but that will have to be remedied very soon in order the super cat, recently built and launched at the marina, to leave.
 The marina itself is immediately to the north of the Waupoos ferry dock and its entrance is towards the north end of the breakwater.

-We have recently decided to call Waupoos our home port and cannot but recommend it highly .
+We call Waupoos our home port and recommend it highly .
 The atmosphere here is like nowhere else on the lake with boats coming and going and an interesting group of avid sailors.

 The marina's recreation facilities are extensive and well maintained, making your mind drift across the pond to England.
 As the main parking area is to the south you will probably first see the mural on the inside storage building as you make your way past the owners english cottage with its fine english garden.
 As you arrive at the docks you will be greeted by the marinas Heavenly Moose who guards the sea wall enjoying its lunch of fresh flowers , hand picked every day.